Editorial Services

 “Jessica provided me with the exact edits my novel’s query letter needed.
 Her detailed and comprehensive feedback made my pitch and story even stronger.
 The query Jessica edited generated requests from five literary agents―including one who made me an official offer of representation.” ―Christopher Stollar, award-winning author of The Black Lens

 “I was completely amazed by (and grateful for) Jessica’s keen eye and superpower editing skills.
-Each change/addition she suggested truly elevated my query letter to a new level, leaving it cleaner, clearer, and more polished.” —Katrina Kittle, award-winning author of The Kindness of Strangers, 2013 Thurber House Writer-in-Residence, and University of Dayton English Faculty
+Each change/addition she suggested truly elevated my query letter to a new level, leaving it cleaner, clearer, and more polished.” —Katrina Kittle, bestselling author of Morning in This Broken World (Lake Union, August 2023), former Thurber House Writer-in-Residence, and University of Dayton English Faculty

 “Jessica has given me the needed lift to head into the choppy waters of the querying process.
 Her communication, thoughtful consideration and feedback to my materials totally surpassed my expectations.” —Kate Leahy Hein, SCBWI member and Midwest Writers Workshop attendee